Samsung Can’t Hear Caller Unless on Speaker: 10 Fixes

 FAQs

-If you can’t hear anything when making or recovering calls except you’re on speaker, then your earpiece is faulty.
-You may try restarting your device or check for any Blockage but if the problem still persists then you’ll need to replace your phone’s earpiece.
+If you can’t hear anything when making or recovering calls except when you’re on speaker, your earpiece is faulty.
+You may try restarting your device or checking for any blockage, but if the problem persists, you’ll need to replace your phone’s earpiece.

 How do you fix your Samsung phone when the other person can’t hear you?

-If the other person can’t hear you while making calls on a Samsung device then the problem is from your mouthpiece.
-You can check if there’s any covering on your mouthpiece or replace the mouthpiece entirely.
+If the other person can’t hear you while making calls on a Samsung device, then the problem is from your mouthpiece.
+You can check for any covering on your mouthpiece or replace the mouthpiece entirely.

 Why can’t I hear my incoming phone calls?

-If incoming calls aren’t ringing out then it’s either because your ringer volume is low or you’ve put your phone on silent or DND.
+If incoming calls aren’t ringing out, it’s either because your ringer volume is low or you’ve put your phone on silent or DND.